Robust 1-Bit Compressed Sensing via Hinge Loss Minimization: Main Results

 A remarkable feature of Theorem~\ref{thm:euclideanball} is that the impact of the underlying $1$-bit measurement model is completely controlled by the correlation parameter $\lambda$.
 Since $\lambda$ can be regarded as a constant scaling factor, recovery via \eqref{eq:estimator} is still possible when the specific output rule is unknown and the signal-to-noise ratio is very low.
 With other words, under the hypothesis of Assumption~\ref{model:correlation}, $\solu / \lnorm{\solu}$ constitutes a consistent estimator of $\grtr$ even if $\lambda$ is relatively close to $0$.
 Note that the above recovery statement strongly resembles the non-uniform results of \cite{plan2015lasso, genzel2016estimation}, where the uncertainty about the non-linear output function $f$ is also captured by a few model-dependent parameters.

 We wish to emphasize that the error tolerance $t > 0$ needs to be fixed in advance.
-It is therefore quite convenient to rewrite \eqref{eq:number_of_measurements} as a condition on $t$:
+Thus, one may rewrite \eqref{eq:number_of_measurements} as a condition on $t$:

-Thus, if $m$ is adjusted such that \eqref{eq:minimalnumber} holds true with equality (up to numerical constants), the actual error bound \eqref{eq:errorboundunitball} can be directly related to the number of samples:
+but note that this is still quite implicit, as the right-hand side also depends on $t$.
+If $m$ is now adjusted such that \eqref{eq:minimalnumber} holds true with equality (up to numerical constants), the actual error bound \eqref{eq:errorboundunitball} can be directly related to the number of samples:

-While this expression already exhibits the optimal oversampling rate of $\asympfaster{m^{-1/2}}$, the local effective dimension on the right-hand side still involves the parameter $t$.
-But as the following corollary shows, one can easily get rid of the dependence on $t$ by applying \eqref{eq:locmwlessglob} or \eqref{eq:efflessconic}. \begin{corollary} The assertion of Theorem~\ref{thm:euclideanball} still holds true if the condition \eqref{eq:number_of_measurements} is replaced by
+While this expression already exhibits the optimal oversampling rate of $\asympfaster{m^{-1/2}}$, the local effective dimension on the right-hand side still explicitly depends on the parameter $t$.
+The following corollary shows that one can easily get rid of this dependence by applying \eqref{eq:locmwlessglob} or \eqref{eq:efflessconic}. \begin{corollary} The assertion of Theorem~\ref{thm:euclideanball} still holds true if the condition \eqref{eq:number_of_measurements} is replaced by

 or by

 \end{corollary} Adjusting $m$ similarly to \eqref{eq:effdimbound}, we now obtain the non-asymptotic error bounds

 and